 According to Your Faith, Let it Be Done.
 Growing From Limited Faith to Limitless Faith

-“God isn’t checking for your bank account he’s checking your faith.”
+“God isn’t checking for your bank account, he’s checking for your faith.”

 I saw this on an IG post and it’s been resonating in my spirit ever since.
 When God calls us to do something bigger than ourselves He's not looking at our finances, ability, social status, etc..
 He's looking at our faith.
 It challenged me to evaluate my own lack of faith in certain areas of my life.
 How many times do I pray or ask for things according to my ability instead of God’s?
 How often do I believe something is impossible simply because I don’t have the money or the resources to make it happen?
 These are the questions I began to ask myself, and here’s the conclusion I came to.

 It shouldn’t be this way.
 As followers of Christ, we are called to believe the impossible can happen because all things are possible with God.
 We are called to walk by faith (not sight), and not lean on our own understanding.
 We won’t see God do exceedingly and abundantly more in our lives if we don’t believe He can.
 It’s up to us to live by faith so that we can experience God do what only He can do.

 That your faith might not rest in the wisdom of men but in the power of God. - 1 Corinthians 2:5

 Now you might be thinking, “God doesn’t need me to perform a miracle, He’s God!” and you’re right.
 God is all powerful and is not limited by people.
 However, my point is this: lack of faith doesn’t limit God, it limits us.
 Our lack of faith limits our ability to receive what God wants to do in our lives, not God’s ability to accomplish it.